 The Designated Safeguarding Lead is: Mrs Hayley Francis

-The Deputy Designated Safeguarding Lead(s) are: Mrs Alison Murray and Mrs Margaret Hewis
+The Deputy Designated Safeguarding Lead(s) are: Mrs Alison Murray, Mrs Margaret Hewis and Mrs Lerego.

 The Designated Safeguarding Lead is also the first point of contact for external agencies that are pursuing Child Protection investigations and co-ordinates the school’s representation at CP conferences and Core Group meetings (including the submission of written reports for conferences).